AT A GLANCE

 He is particularly focused on criminal justice and the welfare of children.

 As an undergraduate, Professor Benforado studied at Yale University and Oxford University.
 He received his J.D. from Harvard Law School and was a Frank Knox Fellow and Visiting Scholar with the Cambridge University Faculty of Law.
 He clerked for Judge Judith Rogers on the U.S. Court of Appeals for the District of Columbia Circuit.
 Professor Benforado also worked at Jenner & Block, LLP in Washington, D.C., where he handled trial and appellate litigation matters.
 He joined the Drexel University Kline School of Law as an assistant professor in 2008 and was granted tenure in 2013.
 He was a visiting professor at Brooklyn Law School in Spring 2013.

-An active media voice, Professor Benforado has been interviewed by Larry King, Al Sharpton, Melissa Harris-Perry, and Scott Simon, and been featured on Fresh Air.
-He regularly speaks to academic audiences, legal practitioners, and the general public about his work.
-Although he no longer takes cases, he remains a member of the Washington, D.C. and New York bars.
+An active media voice, Professor Benforado has been interviewed by Larry King, Al Sharpton, Melissa Harris-Perry, and Scott Simon and been featured on Fresh Air.
+He regularly speaks to academic audiences, legal practitioners, and the public about his research.